QR code payments: How to include them in a business

 QR payments with PayPal

-By 2020, shortly after the pandemic, PayPal launched a QR payment service for merchants.
-The mechanics are very simple: the merchant uses PayPal to generate a QR code with a set amount, and the user uses the PayPal app to scan that code and pay from their PayPal account.
+In 2020, PayPal launched a QR payment service for merchants.
+The mechanism is very simple: the merchant uses PayPal to generate a QR code with a defined amount, and the user uses the PayPal app to scan that code and pay from their PayPal account, making it easy to pay with QR.

-As only two phones are necessary (one for the merchant and one for the customer), this is a very interesting solution for mobile points of sale such as markets, booths, fairs, etc. Payment is made by phone, and the receipt is emailed.
+Since only two phones are needed (one from the merchant and one from the customer), it is a very interesting solution for mobile points of sale such as markets, stalls, fairs, etc. The payment is made via mobile, and the receipt is sent to the email.

 QR payments via link

-It is also possible to generate a QR code through any other online payment system, by entering the URL to the payment platform in a free QR generator such as QR Code Monkey, or requesting the payment system provider to automatically generate QR codes through APIs.
-This is something relatively simple that, in Spain, is offered by many suppliers of point of sale terminals (POS).
+It is also possible to generate a QR through any other web payment system by entering the URL into the payment platform in a free QR generator like QR Code Monkey or requesting automatic QR generation through payment APIs from the payment system provider.
+It is relatively simple, and in Spain, many point of sale terminal (POS) providers offer it.

 Integrar pagos QR con QR Pay